wellyshen/use-places-autocomplete/README.md

 ```
 <!-- prettier-ignore-end -->

 > ⚠️ If you got a global function not found error.
-Make sure `usePlaceAutocomplete` is declared before the script is loaded.
+Make sure `usePlaceAutocomplete` is declared before the script was loaded.

 ### Create the component